Your browser is not supported or outdated so some features of the site might not be available.

 50 cd/m²

-The Samsung G55A has just okay peak brightness in SDR.
-There's very little variation in peak brightness with different scenes, which is great.
-Sadly, it's not bright enough to overcome glare in a really bright room, so it's better suited for a dark to moderately-lit room.
-These measurements are after calibration in the 'Custom' Picture Mode, with Brightness set to max.
+The SDR brightness is just okay.
+There's very little variation in peak brightness with different content, which is great.
+Sadly, it isn't bright enough to overcome glare in a really bright room, so it's better for a dark to moderately-lit room.
+If you want a monitor that gets brighter, check out the LG 27GR75Q-B. These measurements are from after calibration in the 'Custom' Picture Mode, with Brightness set to its max.

 6.0